containerd/nerdbox/README.md

 may need to be updated to run containerd as a non-root user.

 By default, ensure `/var/lib/containerd` and `/var/run/containerd` are owned by the user.
-Alternatively, the config can updated to reference any directories.
+Alternatively, the config can be updated to reference directories writable by the user.
 Update the containerd config toml file.

 ```toml
 root = '/var/lib/containerd'